Not sure where to start when it comes to creating our very own swim spa Shangri-la in your back garden?

 Unless you’re a swim spa aficionado, pool engineer, or landscape gardener, the prospect of installing a swim spa correctly and making sure it complements the rest of your property can be daunting.

-Follow this simple step-by-step guide to make sure creating our very own swim spa Shangri-la foes as smoothly as possible, from the first step to the last.
+Follow this simple step-by-step guide to ensure your swim spa installation runs as smoothly as possible, from the first step to the last, and if you’re looking for inspirational swim spa installation ideas, be sure to check out our dedicated guide!

 Just because you can slot a swim spa into a section of your garden doesn’t mean you should.

-Be sure to leave a gap of at least two feet between the sides of your swim spa and any surrounding walls so you can get in and out safely and comfortably.
+Be sure to leave enough clearance between the sides of your swim spa and any surrounding walls so you can get in and out safely and comfortably, we recommend a gap of at least two feet.
 You should also make sure your swim spa is further than three metres away from any overhead power cables.

 It’s also well worth considering whether the spot you have in mind provides privacy from the neighbours.
 And if it doesn’t, think about how feasible it would be to install some privacy screens or grow some plants to make the area more secluded.

 It’s also well worth considering the route you’ll have to take from your house to the swim spa.
-The shorter the walk, the more likely you are to use it – especially in the depths of winter.
+The closer the swim spa is located, the more likely you are to use it – especially in the depths of winter.
 Plus, a clean path from your back door to your swim spa’s steps will mean grass, gravel, and soil won’t get dragged into your swim spa on mucky feet.

-If you have children, it’s important for safety’s sake that you can easily see your swim spa from the rest of the garden and your house.
+If you have children, it’s important for safety’s sake that you can easily see your swim spa from the rest of the garden and your house, something that can often be achieved with an in-ground installation that allows for easy viewing.

-And if you can help it, you should avoid placing your swim spa underneath a tree, or else you’ll spend quite a bit of time scooping dead leaves and debris out of it.
+And if you can help it, you should avoid placing your swim spa underneath any trees in your backyard, or else you’ll spend quite a bit of time scooping dead leaves and debris out of it instead of focusing on fitness and relaxation.

 It’s also important to keep in mind how your swim spa is going to change the look and feel of your garden at this stage.

 Think about what you’ll be using the space for.
-For example, you might tuck your swim spa out of the way if you only want to use it for serious training.
-You might make it the focal point of your outdoor space if you’re planning on regularly entertaining people outdoors.
-And you might create a calming oasis around it if you see yourself relaxing in the hot tub at the end of every day.
+For example, you might tuck your spa out of the way in-ground or partially in-ground if you only want to use it for serious training, whereas you might choose to make it the focal point of your outdoor space with an above-ground installation if you’re planning on regularly entertaining people outdoors.

 Once you’re clear on this, be sure to ask yourself: